-Amazon Keywords for Authors: Become King of the Kindle Store
+Amazon Keywords for Authors: Unlock Your Potential on Kindle

 For any author looking to sell their book on the world’s largest marketplace, the biggest challenge is cutting through the noise of literally millions of other books to reach your target readers.
 This can be done by mastering Amazon keywords.
 In this article, we'll break down barriers and explain what Amazon keywords are, why they matter, and how to pick the keywords that will rocket your book up the bestseller list.

 Free book alert! 📗 This post was written with the help of Reedsy co-founder Ricardo Fayet’s FREE new marketing bible, How to Market a Book: Overperform in a Crowded Market.